Description

 Select the option 'Local Computer' and chose 'Finish'.

-Select 'Certificates', go to Personal- Certificates, select the certificate
+Select 'Certificates', go to Personal- Certificates, select the certificate which has the same name as the domain controller (computer certificate).

-Right click, select All task and chose 'Export'.
+Right-click, select All task and choose 'Export'.

-Select the option, No, do not export the private key and DER file format.
+Select the 'No' option, do not export the private key, and DER file format.

 Specify the name and select 'Next', specify a filename and chose 'Finish'.